 (i) to provide support in the resolution of disputes about energy-related matters.

-[Section 4A inserted by No. 28 of 2006 s.
+[Section 4A inserted: No. 28 of 2006 s.
 168.]

 4B.
 Staff for Coordinator

 Officers may be appointed or made available under Part 3 of the Public Sector Management Act 1994 to enable the Coordinator to perform his or her functions.